Compact Online Reference Encyclopedia (CORE)

 Rules governing supervision in the receiving state under the compact of the Interstate Commission for Adult Offender Supervision

-Supervision – means the oversight exercised by authorities of a sending or receiving state over an offender for a period of time determined by a court or releasing authority, during which time the offender is required to report to or be monitored by…
+Supervision – means the oversight exercised by authorities of a sending or receiving state over a supervised individual for a period of time determined by a court or releasing authority, during which time the supervised individual is required to report to…

 This guide supports court professionals implementing the supervision of individuals transferring through the Compact.
 Topics addressed within the guide include: Who transfers through the Compact; How does a supervised individual apply for interstate…